valkum/slick/README.txt

 This is most likely true when the library adds/changes options, or the module does something new.
 Always clear the cache when updating the module to ensure things are picked up.

+Dropped workaround for "on demand" lazyLoad.
+The issue is no longer valid.
+However if the issue persists at your end, please try two possible fixes below.
+Related old info:
+Default lazyLoad "on demand" may have issue to generate newly created images, causing 403.
+Maybe related to itok: https://www.drupal.org/drupal-7.20-release-notes Possible fixes without compromising security:
+- https://www.drupal.org/project/imageinfo_cache, to have derivatives in place.
+- Use lazyLoad "progressive" instead.

+lazyLoad ondemand also has issue with dummy image excessive height, so use it with care.
+Dummy image is for valid HTML5.

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.